apache/causeway-site/content/reference/recognized-annotations/Action.md

 By default, actions are invoked in directly in the thread of the invocation.

-If the `CommandContext` service is configured, then this action invocation is reified into a `Command` object, capturing details of the target object, the action, the parameter arguments, the user, a timestamp and so on.
+Each action invocation is reified by the `CommandContext` service into a `Command` object, capturing details of the target object, the action, the parameter arguments, the user, a timestamp and so on.

 If an appropriate `CommandService` service is configured (for example the